 They say your home is your castle, but few of us fortify our properties in quite the same way as they did in medieval times.
 Of course, centuries have passed, and there are now technologies available that can add that extra layer of protection we all need.
-Our homes can be vulnerable to damage and vandalism, theft, and invasion.
+Our homes can be vulnerable to damage and vandalism, theft, invasion and to product the water damage behind wall.
 The last thing you want is your family to come to harm.
 So how are you protecting all that you hold dear?

 Check Your Boundaries

 The first thing you can do to ensure your property is secure is to check the boundaries.
 There are two reasons for this.
 The first is to deter strangers from walking into your garden or home.
 The second is to stop animals getting into your garden when your children are playing there.
 Make sure fences and posts are secure and sturdy.
 Add locks to your gates, and add some netting to reinforce any gaps in your large hedges.

 There are new standards for doors in the home that might have surpassed the ones you currently have.
 The better the locks, the better the security.
 Reinforced doors might be more expensive, but they’ll stand up to a lot of kicking!
 They’ll probably keep the cold out a bit better too.
 Don’t forget your windows.
 It’s quite difficult to smash a window, but if someone does, make sure the locks prevent them opening it for access.